 In the System Restore window, click "Next".

 Confirm the restore point.
-Your computer will be restored to the state prior to the event detailed in the "Description" field.
-If you are happy with your choice, click "Finish" and the system restore process will begin.
+Your computer will be restored to the state before the event detailed in the "Description" field.
+If you are happy with your choice, click "Finish" and begin the system restore process.

-We hope that this guide was helpful and you are able to solve the problem with your microphone.
-If you know of another method that solved this problem, not mentioned in our guide, please share it with us by leaving a comment in the section below.
+We hope that this guide was helpful and you can solve the problem with your microphone.
+If you know of another method that solved this problem not mentioned in our guide, please share it with us by leaving a comment in the section below.